shimmy02/alexs1901/README.md

-- 👋 Hi, I’m @alexs1901
+- 👋 Hi, I’m Alex
-- Interested in Commercial Radios (Motorola, Tait, Sepura etc), Telephony (Asterisk, SIP, Cisco CM etc)
+- Interested in Commercial Radios (Motorola, Tait, Sepura etc) and VOIP (SIP, Asterisk, Cisco Unified CM, NEC etc)

 <!---
 alexs1901/alexs1901 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.